Mahmoud7Osman/Cleny/README.md

 Recommented System to run Digle: Any Linux Distro with any desktop environment, it support Termux but There are some tools Does not work in termux

-First, Digle Is Programmed in a way to help each tool to Exchange, Manipulate, Fix, Delete Data in the Digle Environment, And Automating To Many Tasks without User Interaction
+First, Digle Is Programmed in a way to help each tool to Exchange, Manipulate, Fix, Delete Data in the Digle Environment, And Automating Many Tasks without User Interaction
 Digle Can Spawn Malwares, From a specified type, Like saying to digle to spawn a windows executable that log keystrokes, Or Open a Reverse Shell, Or saying to spawn a Dropper that Inject some System Files

 Digle Have a tool to inject Files with Each Others, Helping User to inject a pre-spawned malware in a specified file or script.